Japanese Communist Party

 In 1958, Kenji Miyamoto became the JCP's leader and moderated the party's policies, abandoning the previous line of violent revolution and extremism.
 Miyamoto also began distancing the JCP from the Eastern Bloc in the 1960s.
-The party maintained a neutral position during the Sino-Soviet split and expressed its support for a multi-party liberal democracy in contrast to the authoritarian one-party systems of communist-ruled nations such as China and the Soviet Union.
-Measures were also undertook to expel members who were aligned with either pro-Soviet or pro-PRC positions.
+The party maintained a neutral position during the Sino-Soviet split and expressed its support for a multi-party system of liberal democracy in contrast to the authoritarian one-party systems of Communist-led nations such as the People's Republic of China and the Soviet Union.
+Measures were also undertaken to expel members who were aligned with either pro-Soviet or pro-China positions.
 His efforts to regain electoral support were particularly successful in the main urban areas such as Osaka, Kyoto, and Tokyo, and the JCP worked with the Japan Socialist Party (JSP) in the 1970s to elect a number of progressive mayors and governors.
 By 1979, the JCP held about 10% of the seats in the National Diet.
 The party saw a brief electoral resurgence after the collapse of the JSP in 1996; however, the party has generally been in decline since in terms of electoral results and party membership.

 The party at present advocates the establishment of a democratic society based on pacificism.
 It believes that this objective can be achieved by working within an electoral framework while carrying out an extra-parliamentary struggle against "imperialism and its subordinate ally, monopoly capital".
 As such, the JCP does not advocate violent revolution, but rather a "democratic revolution" to achieve "democratic change in politics and the economy".
-It accepts the current constitutional position of the emperor but opposes the involvement of the Imperial House in politics.
+It accepts the constitutional position of the Emperor of Japan but opposes the involvement of the Imperial House in politics.
 A staunchly anti-militarist party, the JCP firmly supports Article 9 of the Japanese Constitution and seeks to dissolve the Japan Self-Defense Forces.
 It opposes Japan's military alliance with the United States as an unequal relationship and infringement of Japan's national sovereignty.